Kong/kong/UPGRADE.md

 - Dnsmasq is not a dependency anymore (However, be careful before removing it if you configured it to be your DNS name server via Kong's [`resolver` property](https://getkong.org/docs/0.9.x/configuration/#dns-resolver-section))
+- The `cassandra_contact_points` in kong's config file do not allow specifying the port anymore.
+All the cassandra nodes must listen on the same port which must be specified in `cassandra_port`

 We recommend that you consult the full [0.10.0 Changelog](https://github.com/Mashape/kong/blob/master/CHANGELOG.md) for a full